Date of Degree

 Copyright 2011 Scott Joseph Small

 Small, Scott Joseph.
-"Runge-Kutta type methods for differential-algebraic equations in mechanics." doctoral dissertation, University of Iowa, 2011.
+"Runge-Kutta type methods for differential-algebraic equations in mechanics."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.